Leody Taveras Preview, Player Props: Rangers vs. Twins

 Leody Taveras At The Plate

-- Taveras has picked up an RBI in 31.9% of his games this year, with two or more RBI in 11.2% of his games.
-He has also produced three or more runs in seven contests.
+- Taveras has had at least one RBI in 31.6% of his games this season (37 of 117), with more than one RBI 13 times (11.1%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 43 of 116 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.